SettleMint

 Invited user onboarding

-Invited users control their own password, wallet, ONCHAINID creation, and profile or KYC details.
-Wallet verification and recovery-code checks can happen later when the user starts a protected wallet action.
+Invited users control their own password, wallet, ONCHAINID setup, and profile or KYC details.
+You can defer wallet verification and recovery-code configuration until the user initiates a protected wallet operation.

-The user receives an invitation by email or direct sharing.
-The invitation identifies the organization the user is joining.
+The user receives an invite by email or direct sharing.
+It names the organization they are joining.

-The user opens the invitation link, enters the invited email address, and chooses a password.
+The user opens the link, enters the invited email address, and chooses a password.
+The email address must match the one the administrator used when sending it.

-The user reviews the organization and accepts the invitation before continuing.
+The user reviews the tenant details and accepts the invite.
+This step confirms which tenant the account belongs to before continuing.

 Create the wallet

-The platform creates a blockchain wallet for the user and shows the wallet address.
+The platform creates a blockchain wallet for the user and displays the address.
+The user cannot change this wallet address through account settings.

-DALP creates or attaches the ONCHAINID during the invitation workflow and links the identity contract to the user's wallet so trusted issuers can add verifications.
+DALP creates or attaches the ONCHAINID during the invite workflow and links the identity contract to the user's wallet so trusted issuers can add verifications later.

 Complete profile or KYC details